Inkfish/lander-ctd-logger/README.md

 By default, the OpenLog expects to receive and transmit data at 9600 baud, the same rate as the Lander Control Board.
 If this needs to be changed, a different baud rate can be written to the file `config.txt` at the root of the microSD card.

+The SBE 49 must be configured for `OUTPUTFORMAT=3`, engineering units in decimal.

 ## Testing